m-lair/Prime-Collapse/README.md

 - **Incremental Gameplay**: Ship packages manually or automatically with workers and upgrades
 - **Ethical Decision System**: Choose between ethical and unethical upgrades that affect your company's moral decay
+- **Random Events**: Face unexpected situations with multiple choices that impact your business
 - **Multiple Endings**: Discover different game outcomes based on your choices:
   - **Collapse**: Unethical decisions lead to economic collapse
   - **Reform**: Ethical choices create a sustainable business